The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 \begin{fact} Let $F$ be a holomorphic correspondence on $\pro$ such that $d_0(F)< d_1(F)$ and let $\mu_F$ be the Dinh--Sibony measure associated to $F$.
 There exists a polar set $\excep\varsubsetneq \pro$ such that for each $z\in \pro\setminus\excep$

 Consequently, $F^*(\mu_F)=d_1(F)\mu_F$. \end{fact}

 {The above follows by combining \eqref{E:asympFS} with another result from \cite{dinhSibony:dvtma06}.
-We shall make this clearer --- for the convenience of readers who are unfamiliar with \cite{dinhSibony:dvtma06} --- through a few remarks at the beginning of Section~\ref{S:proof-d_1more}.
-However, Fact~\ref{L:clarify} will have {\em no role to play} herein except to set the context for our first result.
-It establishes that the following theorem is a partial generalisation of Brolin's observation on the support of the Brolin measure $\mu_f$ (associated to a polynomial map $f$ on $\cplx$).}
+Fact~\ref{L:clarify} will have {\em no role to play} herein except to set the context for our results.
+For instance, it shows that ${\sf supp}(\mu_F)$ could be viewed --- especially in view of Brolin's results --- as the analogue of the Julia set in the general context of correspondences.
+While, for a rational map on $\pro$, its Julia set is {\em definitionally} disjoint from its normality set, in the case of correspondences we have:}

 \begin{theorem} Let $F$ be a holomorphic correspondence on $\pro$ and assume that $d_0(F)< d_1(F)$.
 Let $\mu_F$ be the Dinh--Sibony measure associated to $F$.
 Then, ${\rm supp}(\mu_F)$ is disjoint from the normality set of $F$. \end{theorem}